 Your daily dental hygiene routine is essential to proper oral health, be careful around sensitive gum tissue and make sure you are not brushing too vigorously.
 Life long routine dental care is the best way to stop gum disease from developing.
-Make sure you visit Dr. David Snyder for regular cleanings and comprehensive oral health exams that will include a periodontal screening.
+Make sure you visit Dr. John Hendricks for regular cleanings and comprehensive oral health exams that will include a periodontal screening.

 How Do I know If I have Gum Disease?

 Gum disease is a complex dental concern caused by a bacterial infection of the gums.
 It begins as gingivitis.
 Gingivitis is a common and mild form of gum disease that causes irritation, bleeding and swollen gums.
 Dr. Hendricks may suggest the use of a prescription strength antibacterial rinses at home between visits to reduce inflammation and fight bacteria.
 Gum disease should be treated by a dentist as soon as you start to notice warning signs.
 If untreated gingivitis may develop into periodontitis.
 Periodontitis is linked to serious medical conditions like heart disease and diabetes.
 Identifying and treating gum disease as early as possible can help to avoid lengthy and costly procedures- and even tooth loss.

 - Bleeding gums or red, swollen or sore gums

 - Receding gums